MicrosoftDocs/windows-itpro-docs/windows/deployment/update/deployment-service-feature-updates.md

 ## Create a deployment

 When creating a deployment for a feature update, there are multiple options available to define how the deployment behaves.
+The deployment and monitoring settings are optional.
 The following [deployment settings](/graph/api/resources/windowsupdates-deploymentsettings) are defined in the example request body for deploying the Windows 11, version 22H2 feature update (**Catalog ID** of  `d9049ddb-0ca8-4bc1-bd3c-41a456ef300f`):

 - Deployment [start date](/graph/api/resources/windowsupdates-schedulesettings) of February 14, 2023 at 5 AM UTC
 - [Gradual rollout](/graph/api/resources/windowsupdates-gradualrolloutsettings) at a rate of 100 devices every three days